 Although there is a large fleet of bikes available, plan ahead for busy times of the year.
 Your chosen departure point in the city might be short of bikes if it is near a key attraction.

-Another possible situation is a lack of empty spaces in the place where you want to return the bike.
+Another possible situation is the lack of empty spaces in the place where you want to return the bike.
 A terminal screen at the site will show other nearby stations that have empty spaces.
 Insert your card into the terminal, which is programmed to recognize these situations and give you an additional 15 free minutes to arrange the return.